vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

 Make work centers unavailable using Time Off
 ============================================

-In Odoo, *work centers* are used to carry out manufacturing operations at specific locations.
+In Leansoft, *work centers* are used to carry out manufacturing operations at specific locations.
 However, if a work center cannot be used for some reason, work orders begin to pile up at the work center until it is operational again.